rjbos/Master/content/post/2018-12-06-eagle-project-update1.md

 # Project Update

 Christine's Critters was able to release four of their six turkey's into the wild, so they don't need a bigger turkey pen anymore.
 What they do need is an additional mew, which is a cage for a hunting falcon.
 So that is a modification to my eagle project.
+Cristine's Critters would like to get this mew done as soon as possible, so I am starting my project right away.
+Due to the late fall temperatures, we are doing as much prep work in our garage as possible, such as building wire mesh frames and building windows.
+We can them take these frames to the site to install them.

 There are specific regulations that must be followed when building a mew and mew's must be inspected and passed before they can be used.
 Here is a highlight of the regulations: